 Implementation typically takes weeks, not years.
 Unlike LED retrofit projects that require physical installation, Photometrics AI can be deployed as soon as we have access to your asset data and NLC API.
 For a 2,000-light system, optimization processing takes just 3-5 minutes.

 Photometrics AI optimizes to meet ANSI/IES RP-8 (US roadway lighting), CIE 115 (international), and AS/NZS 1158 (Australia/New Zealand).
-Our typical compliance rate is 91-97% of calculation points meeting or exceeding standards—often better than traditional ’typical layout’ designs that ignore real-world conditions.
+Our typical compliance rate is 91-97% of calculation points meeting or exceeding standards, often better than traditional ’typical layout’ designs that ignore real-world conditions.
+Learn more about the standards-practice gap.

 Photometrics AI is a product of EvariLABS LLC.
-The company was founded by Ari Isaak, GISP, who has over 25 years of experience in GIS-based street lighting optimization and has worked on some of the nation’s most complex street lighting projects including Chicago, San Francisco, Philadelphia, Boston, and Honolulu.
+The company was founded by Ari Isaak, GISP, CFLC, who has 25 years of experience in GIS and 17 years focused on public lighting and has worked on some of the nation’s most complex street lighting projects including Chicago, San Francisco, Philadelphia, Boston, and Honolulu.

-Photometrics AI holds two patents: US Patent 9894736B2 (granted 2018) covering Target Lighting Layers, and patent application 18/660,680 (pending) covering our AI training data methodology.
-Our proprietary labeled training dataset represents years of development that competitors cannot easily replicate.
+Photometrics AI holds two patents: US Patent 9894736B2 (granted 2018) covering Target Lighting Layers, and patent application 18/660,680 covering our AI training data methodology.
+Our proprietary labeled training dataset represents years of development that cannot be easily replicated.

 BirdCast provides real-time migration forecasts from the Cornell Lab of Ornithology.
 Over half of annual bird migration occurs on just 10% of nights, and migration altitude decreases during early morning hours, increasing collision risk.
 Photometrics AI integrates BirdCast data to automatically dim lights in low-speed, low-crime areas during high-migration nights, protecting wildlife without compromising safety.

-Photometrics AI reduces streetlight energy costs by 40% through software-only optimization—no hardware changes required.
-If your city already has networked lighting controls installed, you can connect Photometrics AI via API to optimize dimming schedules based on real-world geometry, overlapping beam spreads, and lighting standards.
+Photometrics AI reduces streetlight energy costs by 35% through software-only optimization, with no hardware changes required.
+If you already have networked lighting controls installed, you can connect Photometrics AI via API to optimize dimming schedules based on real-world geometry, overlapping beam spreads, and lighting standards.
 The system calculates the optimal output for each luminaire individually, delivering energy savings without any physical retrofits, field crews, or equipment purchases.

-Municipalities can expect approximately $61.81 per streetlight per year in quantifiable value from Photometrics AI.
-This includes $42.71 in asset management value (extended luminaire life, reduced maintenance) and $19.10 in quality-of-life improvements (safety, environmental protection).
-With pricing from $3-12 per light per year and payback in under 12 months, the ROI is substantial.
-For a city with 10,000 streetlights, that’s over $600,000 in annual value.
+Lighting owners can expect approximately $51.09 per streetlight per year in quantifiable value from Photometrics AI.
+This includes $30.44 in asset management value (extended luminaire life, reduced maintenance) and $20.65 in quality-of-life improvements (safety, environmental protection).
+With pricing from $3-12 per light per year and value delivered immediately, that’s 5-20× ROI from day one.
+For a system with 10,000 streetlights, that’s over $510,000 in annual value.

 Yes.
-Photometrics AI is designed to integrate with existing networked lighting control platforms via API.
-We currently have active integrations with 2 major NLC platforms.
-Ubicquia is one of our integration partners—their controllers provide the communication infrastructure while Photometrics AI adds the photometric intelligence and optimization algorithms.
-This partnership model means you can add Photometrics AI to your existing NLC investment without replacing anything.
+Photometrics AI integrates with existing networked lighting control platforms via API.
+We currently integrate with 2 major networked lighting control firms.
+Their controllers provide the communication infrastructure while Photometrics AI adds the photometric intelligence and optimization algorithms.
+You can add Photometrics AI to your existing NLC investment without replacing anything.

 LED retrofits require capital expenditure, physical installation, field crews, and typically 3-5 years for payback.
-Photometrics AI is software-only—no hardware purchases, no installation, no field activity, and payback in under 12 months.
+Photometrics AI is software-only: no hardware purchases, no installation, no field activity, and immediate positive ROI (value exceeds cost from day one).
 LED retrofits optimize the fixture; Photometrics AI optimizes the system.
 The two approaches are complementary: even cities with new LED fixtures benefit from dimming optimization because traditional ’typical layout’ designs often overlight by 20-40% to ensure compliance.

 Photometrics AI is currently deployed in the Memphis suburbs with over 8,500 streetlights under active optimization.
 The system has demonstrated real-world energy savings while maintaining lighting standards compliance.
 Next deployments are planned for Nashville and Chattanooga, Tennessee.
 Our goal is to expand across municipal, utility, and community lighting systems nationwide.